Which of the following statements correctly describes how Cost of... | Study Prep in Pearson+

 1

-Step 1: Understand the two inventory systems: The perpetual inventory system updates inventory and Cost of Goods Sold (COGS) continuously after each transaction, providing real-time data.
-The periodic inventory system, on the other hand, does not update inventory or COGS continuously; instead, these are calculated at the end of the accounting period.
+Understand the periodic inventory system: In this system, inventory and Cost of Goods Sold (COGS) are not updated continuously.
+Instead, they are determined at the end of the accounting period.

-Step 2: Analyze the statement about the periodic system: The claim that the periodic system provides real-time inventory balances and COGS after each transaction is incorrect because the periodic system only calculates COGS at the end of the accounting period.

-Step 3: Analyze the statement about the perpetual system: The claim that the perpetual system does not track inventory purchases, only sales, is incorrect.
-The perpetual system tracks both inventory purchases and sales, updating inventory and COGS continuously.

 Watch next